-Here is the printable Bible journal for kids we use (free for a limited time!), as well as some great tips for Bible journaling as well!!
+Here is the printable Bible journal for kids we use, as well as some great tips for Bible journaling as well!!

 My daughter has been really into rhyming words lately, and so we were reading this cute little collection of children’s poems from a book I found on Amazon.

 Then, I came upon THESE, and life changed!!